Peter and Alice

-Peter and Alice is a play by American writer John Logan based on the meeting of 80-year-old Alice Liddell and Peter Llewelyn Davies, then in his thirties, in a London bookshop in 1932, at the opening of a Lewis Carroll exhibition.
+Peter and Alice is a play by American writer John Logan based on the meeting of 80-year-old Alice Liddell Hargreaves and Peter Llewelyn Davies, then in his thirties, in a London bookshop in 1932, at the opening of a Lewis Carroll exhibition.
 It was first staged in London in March 2013, directed by Michael Grandage.
+The portrayal of Carroll and Liddell in the play is very loosely inspired by Anne Clarke's 1981 biography The Real Alice.

 Synopsis

 The play is based on a meeting between Alice Liddell Hargreaves, the woman who inspired Alice, and Peter Llewellyn Davies, one of the boys who inspired Peter Pan, at the opening of a Lewis Carroll exhibition in 1932.
 The play sees enchantment and reality collide as this brief encounter lays bare the lives of these two characters.

 Original production

-The original production was directed by Michael Grandage, staged at the Noel Coward Theatre in London in March 2013.
-The lead actors were Judi Dench as Alice and Ben Whishaw as Peter.
+The original production was directed by Michael Grandage, staged at the Noël Coward Theatre in London in March 2013 and starring Judi Dench as Alice and Ben Whishaw as Peter.